How can you protect yourself against PayPal fraud?

 PayPal offers several fraud protection tools that can help you secure your transactions.

-- Email and SMS notifications: You can enable email and SMS notifications for transactions to be informed immediately of any activity on your account.
+• Email and SMS notifications: You can enable email and SMS notifications for transactions to be notified immediately of any activity on your account.

-- Spending Limits: You can set up spending limits for your account in order to limit the amount of transactions you can make.
+• Spending limits: You can set spending limits for your account in order to limit the amount of transactions you can make.

-- Purchase Protection: PayPal Purchase Protection protects you if there is a problem with a purchase you made through PayPal.
+• Purchase Protection: PayPal Purchase Protection protects you in case of a problem with a purchase you made through PayPal.

-By enabling these tools and remaining vigilant, you can reduce the risk of fraud on your PayPal account.
+By activating these tools and remaining vigilant, you can reduce the risk of fraud on your PayPal account.

 Tips for buyers and sellers